haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 to compare models to either the best scoring model (if no reference is given) or a reference structure, which in our case we have at hand.
 This will directly allow us to assess the performance of the protocol for the following three scenarios:

-1. Scenario 1: Docking using the paratope information only and the surface of the antigen
+1. Scenario 1: 1000 rigidbody docking models, selection of top200 and flexible refinement + EM
-2. Scenario 2a: Docking using the paratope and the NMR-identified epitope as passive
+2. Scenario 2a: 1000 rigidbody docking models, selection of top200 and flexible refinement + final refinement in explicit solvent (water)
-3. Scenario 2b: Docking using the paratope and the NMR-identified epitope as active
+3. Scenario 2b: 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM

 The basic workflow for all three scenarios will consists of the following modules, with some differences in the restraints used and some parameter settings (see below):